 In combination with digital photography, intraoral cameras have revolutionized the way we diagnose in dentistry.
-Taking a very close look to all the surfaces of the teeth and soft tissues, we can better assess your oral health, detecting small lesion or fractures that cannot be seen in photos, radiographs or with the naked eye.
+Taking a very close look to all the surfaces of the teeth and soft tissues, we can better assess your oral health, detecting small lesion or fractures that cannot be seen in photos and radiographs, or with the naked eye.

-Intraoral cameras are painless and require no radiation at all, so they can be used as many times as needed without any potentially harmful effects.
-They are also a valuable tool to allow the dentist to monitor your treatment and track your progress at subsequent visits.
+Intraoral cameras are nothing more than a very high-tech camera.
+They are painless and require no radiation at all, so they can be used as many times as needed without any potentially harmful effects.